 Or modifying the name, abbreviation, or spelling of a martial art to stand out:

-- Wing Chun, Wing Tsun, Ving Tsun, Wing Tjun (there's no such thing as different romanization spellings in Chinese, it's all the same word)
+- Wing Chun, Wing Tsun, Ving Tsun, Wing Tjun (watch out for made up terms - these are different English romanization spellings to differentiate their lineage, but in Chinese, it's all the same word)

 - Hung Kuen / Kyun (they're the same thing)